-Equality objectives 2016-2020
+Equality objectives 2021 to 2025

 Equality is not limited to the published objectives.
 Our long standing approach of mainstreaming equalities means officers take responsibility for implementing the Public Sector Equality Duty as part of their core day to day role.